 For the Master IIS students, the seminar can be chosen as part of the „Business Analytics“ specialization, as well as an elective in the module IIS Management Electives – Services, Processes, Intelligence II.

-The course consists of four main parts:
+The course consists of three main parts:

 - Social Network Mining